Multi-Node Training

 Network Setup

-Each node in your cluster:- Has its own IP address for SSH access
+- Jumphost: Has a public IP address for direct SSH access

-- Has access to shared NFS storage (if attached)
+- Shared Storage: All nodes have access to shared NFS storage (if attached)

 SSH Access